confetti-framework/docs/errors.md

 #### The `report` Helper

-Sometimes you may need to report an exception but continue handling the current request.
-The `report` helper function allows you to quickly report an exception using your exception handler without rendering an error page:
+Sometimes you may need to report an error but continue handling the current request.
+The `report` helper function allows you to quickly report an error using your error handler without rendering an error page:

     public function isValid($value)
     {